LucasParsy/monsite/_notes/Public/Advent 2024 Root-Me/Day 11 - Padoru.md

 Now Let's find the parameters sent to our shaders by *padoru.exe* .
 Thankfully we have the *.pdb* debug file, so Ghidra loads the executable with some variable and methods names !

-We get a pretty long `main` thgat does lot of things: Get the flag input, initialize the window with [glfw](https://www.glfw.org/) , load the 3D model , the dreaded sound file with [IrrKlang](https://www.ambiera.com/irrklang/), but most importantly loads the shaders and set their parameters!
+We get a pretty long `main` that does lot of things: Get the flag input, initialize the window with [glfw](https://www.glfw.org/) , load the 3D model , the dreaded sound file with [IrrKlang](https://www.ambiera.com/irrklang/), but most importantly loads the shaders and set their parameters!
 And we see some suspicious code patterns:

 ```c++
 if (local_b24[0] == 0xffffffff) {